Kate Middleton's mummy problems are just like yours and mine

 She may be Royalty but she too deals with everyday motherhood issues all of us face.

-She may be Royalty, but she’s also a mother, and just like you, is on the same roller coaster ride that is parenthood.
+She may be Royalty, but Kate Middleton is also a mother, and just like you, is on the same roller coaster ride that is parenthood.

 This down-to-earth high-profile mum is using her celebrity status and reach for something really good: to help get rid of the social stigma that is still related to mental health issues, not just in the UK but around the world too.

-Recently, she opened up about some of her own personal battles fought in motherhood.
+Recently, the duchess opened up about some of her own personal battles fought in motherhood.

 Kate’s challenges and support for other mums